SmartMonkey-git/robinson-group-python-template/README.md

 ### Continuous Distribution
 You've done it, your package is at a state, where you want other to use it.
 Luckily, this repository features a CD-Pipeline, that will build and upload your packages to Pypi for you.
 To get the CD running you need to first follow these [instructions](https://docs.pypi.org/trusted-publishers/adding-a-publisher/).
+Make sure your [pyproject.toml](pyproject.toml) is set up correctly.

 Then open your repository page on Github.
 To the right you should find **Create new Release**.
 Press it!